New York City Marathon: 1980

 Alberto Salazar, an NCAA cross-country champion, won the 1980 New York City Marathon in 2:09:41.
 At the time this was the fastest marathon debut by an American.
 His performance was also a course record.
-He would defend his title in 1981 and 1982.
+He defended his title in 1981 and 1982.
 Grete Waitz won her third straight NYC Marathon in 2:25:42, also setting the course record in the women's division.

 1981

 Alberto Salazar's 2:08:13 was initially considered to be a world's best in the marathon, but the mark was later rescinded by The Athletics Congress (now known as USA Track & Field) when the course was measured to be short by approximately 150 m.
 Salazar remarked in 1985 that he would continue to believe that he ran a full marathon, since the lack of crowd control forced him to run wide during his turns.
 He has also suggested that a change in how courses were measured after the 1981 race contributed to the discrepancy in the course length.